 The availability and validity of full business and operational (including financial) information in a timely and routine manner is crucial for decision-making.
 Also, companies should expect all NED’s to actively “walk the floor” occasionally and learn about the operation and business, talk to the people in the business at all levels.
 NED’s should also be expected to take part in (and chair where appropriate) board sub-committees.

-Finally (last but certainly not least), good chairmanship.
-The Chair role is crucial to an effective board, and the Chairman should be an experienced Non-Executive who is skilled at that job.
+Finally (last but certainly not least), good chairship.
+The Chair role is crucial to an effective board, and the Chair should be an experienced non-executive who is skilled at that job.

 All NED’s have very distinct and well-publicised duties and responsibilities laid down by Companies House and the government.
 However, there are some responsibilities relative to each of these types of boards.

 Those on public sector boards (i.e. government “quangos” and boards set up to support government departments and functions) will need to be aware of specific constraints imposed by any regulator or the Department they are working for, e.g. in health or broadcasting to mention just two.
 There may also be specific reporting requirements.
 For example when I was a NED on a NHS Trust board, the Department of Health required very onerous and voluminous reports to be agreed by the board and sent each month.

 On private sector boards, the requirements will probably be set out by the shareholders, whether they are just the founders, a single owner, or a wider body of shareholders.
 It is important that all NEDs joining such a board, whether a plc or a private limited company, make sure they understand the ownership of the company, who the “key players” are in the shareholders, and what they expect and require of the board.